wangfc0913/miigan/README.md

 # MIIGAN
 ![Alt text](fig/miigan.png "Architecture")

-The code is based on the PyTorch [implementation](https://github.com/makifozkanoglu/InfraGAN) of the InfraGAN.
+The code is based on the PyTorch implementation of the InfraGAN [code](https://github.com/makifozkanoglu/InfraGAN), and also VM-UNet [code](https://github.com/JCruan519/VM-UNet).
 ## Prerequisites
 - Linux or macOS
 - Python 2 or 3